abigailunderwood/my_website/content/authors/admin/_index.md

 ---
 # Display name
-title: Abigail Underwood MSW, LSW
+title: Abigail Underwood

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Student and Graduate Research Associate
+role: PhD Student

 # Organizations/Affiliations to show in About widget
 organizations: